 Most developers borrow funds to purchase land and as such incur interest.
 Those who do not still allow a cost for having the money invested in the land with no immediate return as opposed to returns obtained elsewhere.
 This is often call ‘opportunity cost’.
 The total capital outlay for the developer consists of land settlement, development and interest costs, plus profit and risk margins.
 To recoup all costs, the final selling costs plus the GST component of developed land would need to be added to the total capital outlay.

-If you have any queries, please contact us anytime.
+If you have any queries, please contact the team at Chapman & Frazer Commercial Real Estate at anytime.